braze-inc/braze-docs/_docs/_help/release_notes/deprecations/shopify_checkout.md

 ---
-nav_title: Shopify checkout.liquid
+nav_title: Shopify checkout&#46;liquid
 page_order: 7
-description: "This article explains the deprecation of Shopify checkout.liquid, including the impact to your Shopify integration and guidance for developers."
+description: "This article explains the deprecation of Shopify checkout&#46;liquid, including the impact to your Shopify integration and guidance for developers."
 page_type: update

 ---

-# Shopify checkout.liquid deprecation
+# Shopify checkout&#46;liquid deprecation

 Shopify has informed all merchants about the deprecation of `checkout.liquid`, and the migration to [Checkout Extensibility](https://www.shopify.com/enterprise/blog/checkout-extensibility-winter-editions), a new foundation for building customized checkout experiences.